There are many ways that you can receive money online. But what Paypal and other fees can authors and bloggers expect to

 Or you send your client a Paypal invoice.
-In either case, you will be charged a fee for each transaction.
-There will be no fee for your customer.
+In either case, there will be a fee for each transaction, but there will be no fee for your customer.

 When you receive a payment, check your Paypal account.
 Click on a transaction, and you will see the fees at the bottom of the details page.

 How can I calculate my Paypal fees?

-There are two different basic Paypal fee scales with fixed fees and percentage deductions.
+There are two basic Paypal fee scales with fixed fees and percentage deductions.

 For sales within the US, 2.9% + $0.30 per transaction.

 For international sales, a 4.4% transaction fee plus a fixed fee based on the currency received.

-If you send or receive money to a friend or family member in the same county, there is usually no fee if you use your PayPal balance or bank account.
+When you send or receive money to a friend or family member in the same county, there is usually no fee if you use your PayPal balance or bank account.

 However, if you transfer money by credit or debit card or Paypal credit, you will pay 2.9% plus a fixed fee.

 However, if you have no choice but to receive payment by paper check, you will certainly have to pay bank fees.
 Check with your bank and ask what it charges.

-Most pro bloggers prefer to use Paypal because it is extremely efficient and convenient to send and receive money.
-It also makes it so easy for any international transaction.
+Most pro bloggers prefer to use Paypal because sending and receiving money is efficient and convenient, and it also makes it so easy for any international transaction.

 It makes paying for plugins, themes, and software subscriptions simple.
-At the same time, it is also the best way to get paid for services.
+At the same time, it is also the best way to receive payments for your services.

 With a linked bank account, using your PayPal balance or bank account to pay bills or withdraw money makes managing your payments and receipts very easy.